sharknoon/home-station/packages/home-station/README.md

 You can access Home Station now at [localhost:5173](http://localhost:5173) and traefik at [localhost:8080/dashboard/](http://localhost:8080/dashboard/)

 > [!NOTE]
-> The trailing `/` int the traefik url is mandatory
+> The trailing `/` in the traefik url is mandatory

 ## Building